NHSDigital/electronic-prescription-service-api/tool/README.md

 This is a hosted site to assist with testing and tracking implemented features for the *Electronic Prescription Service FHIR® API*.

-Smartcard auth is enabled by default so when navigating to homepage and selecting login you will be redirected to authenticate with a smartcard.

-If you don't have a smartcard you can navigate to `/change-auth` to select simulated auth instead

 ## Backend

 The tool is configured against EPS environments so any created prescriptions will be created and persisted in the matching EPS environment